-The 2020 Emily Griffith Technical College Brand Guidelines introduces you to the new logo, what it means, and how to use it properly in communications materials.
+The Emily Griffith Technical College Brand Guidelines introduces you to the new logo, what it means, and how to use it properly in communications materials.
 This document presents flexible and easy tools that you can use to ensure the logo is presented with strength and consistency.
 These guidelines are the cornerstone of all communications efforts and must be followed to ensure a consistent style and quality of presentation.
-Please use these guidelines to ensure Emily Griffith’s new brand identity is always reflected in our integrated communications efforts.
+Please use these guidelines to ensure Emily Griffith’s brand identity is always reflected in our integrated communications efforts.

 The Emily Griffith logomark and the logotype.
 These elements should never be changed.
 Position, size and color, along with the spatial and proportional relationships of the Emily Griffith logo elements, are predetermined and should not be altered.
 Used consistently, they will reinforce public awareness of the college.